 The Tesla Trip Planner

-Tesla, of course, has its very own EV trip planner / route planner that has all of its superchargers loaded in.
-They are all display on Teslas map.
-Tesla owners get it in their vehicles and it helps you plan the optimal road trip with all the Supercharger stops to get you there.
+Tesla, of course, has its very own EV trip planner that has all of its superchargers loaded in which provides you with specific Tesla driving directions.
+They are all displayed on Tesla’s map, kind of like a Tesla trip calculator.
+Tesla owners get it in their vehicles and it helps you plan the optimal road trip with all the Supercharger stops along your route.

-Keep in mind that trip planning with this App will be using Superchargers only, but they have a faster charging speed in most cases.
+Keep in mind that trip planning with this App will be using Superchargers only, but they have faster charging speeds in most cases.
 And are often cheaper too.

-Not only does the Tesla Trip Planner do all the basics you would expect from a route planner, it also:
+Not only does Tesla’s Trip Planner do all the basics Tesla drivers expect from a route planner, but it also:

 - Gives you the turn by turn route with total time and distance

-- Shows you the estimated stopping time and charge percentages needed
+- Shows you the estimated charging times and charge percentages needed

 - Shows you amenities and real-time availability at each location